kingston-hackSpace/Teensy/README.md

 If you are using the Teensy 4.1 for the first time, you will need to follow the next set-up steps:

-- Open your Arduino IDE, and click File > Preferences (on MacOS, click Arduino IDE > Settings).
+- Open your Arduino IDE and click on File > Preferences (on MacOS, click Arduino IDE > Settings).

 - In "Additional boards manager URLs", copy this link: https://www.pjrc.com/teensy/package_teensy_index.json

-- In the main Arduino window, open Boards Manager by clicking the left-side board icon, search for "teensy", and click "Install".
+- In the main Arduino window, open the Boards Manager by clicking the left-side board icon, search for "teensy", and click "Install".

-- Install the Teensyduino Library.
-See more [here](https://www.pjrc.com/teensy/td_download.html)
+- Install Teensyduino.
+This is an add-on for your Arduino IDE that will allow you to program Teensy boards.
+To install, follow the steps [here](https://www.pjrc.com/teensy/td_download.html)

 **On macOS**, Teensyduino installs a modified copy of Arduino IDE so you can use it with Teensy boards.
+In other words, you will se a "Teensyduino" Arduino IDE version.
+This is the one you will nee to use for this board.

 **On Windows**, the Teensyduino installer adds Teensy support directly into your existing Arduino IDE installation.
 Further installation guidance [for Windows](https://www.youtube.com/watch?v=az9oHKhK7Uc)

 - done!
 Plug the Teensy 4.1 to your computer.

-- Open Arduino IDE (on Windows) or Teensyduino (on macOS).
+- Open Arduino IDE (Windows) or Teensyduino (macOS).

 - Select Board: Teensy 4.1